 where $N\geq 5$, $\alpha<N-5+\frac{6}{N-2}$ and $2^{*}_{\alpha}=\frac{N+\alpha}{N-2}$. $K_{1}(|x'|, x'')$ and $K_{2}(|x'|, x'')$ are bounded nonnegative functions in $\mathbb{R}^{+}\times\mathbb{R}^{N-2}$.
-The system \eqref{CFL} arose from physical contexts in the description of Hartree-Fock theory.
-This system has significant research importance in classical quantum mechanics and is widely used in Bose-Einstein condensate theory to study how to avoid collapse phenomena \cite{ES,LY}.
-If $u=v$ and $K_1(x)=K_2(x)$, the system goes back to a single equation shows up in many different fields of mathematical physics.
-For $\alpha = 1,p = 2$, it goes back to the description of the quantum theory of a polaron at rest by Pekar\cite{P1} in 1954 and the modeling of an electron trapped in its own hole in 1976 in the work of Choquard, as a certain approximation to the Hartree-Fock theory of one-component plasma.
+System \eqref{CFL} arises in various physical contexts related to Hartree–Fock theory.
+It plays an important role in classical quantum mechanics and is widely used in the theory of Bose–Einstein condensates, particularly in the study of mechanisms preventing collapse phenomena \cite{ES,LY}.
+In the special case where $u=v$ and $K_1(x)=K_2(x)$, system \eqref{CFL} reduces to a single nonlocal equation that appears in several areas of mathematical physics.
+This equation was first introduced by Pekar \cite{P1} in 1954 in the quantum theory of a polaron at rest, and it also arises in the modeling of an electron trapped in its own polarization field as an approximation of the Hartree–Fock theory for a one-component plasma.